Lower Saxony – Scotland

 27 + 28 November

-The European Centre for Advanced Studies (ECAS) invites you to the Lower Saxony – Scotland Joint Forum 2025, which will be hosted by the Royal Society of Edinburgh (RSE) in Scotland on 27 + 28 November 2025.
+ECAS invites you to the Lower Saxony – Scotland Joint Forum 2025, which will be hosted at the Royal Society of Edinburgh (RSE) in Scotland on 27. + 28.
+November 2025.

 For more detailed information, please see: The Official Invitation.